freenode/web-7.0/content/pages/policies.md

 While freenode agrees to accept service of law enforcement requests based on the above method listed above, freenode does NOT waive any legal rights based on this accommodation.

-Last revised May 24, 2018
+Last revised June 2, 2018

-This policy was last updated on: 24 May 2018
+This policy was last updated on: 02 June 2018

 If you have any questions about freenode policies, please e-mail policy@freenode.net.